Jason-vh/COS341-Project1/README.md

 # COS341 Project 1
 -------
-> Writing a Lexer for the language SPL (Students Programming Language).
+> Writing a lexer for the language SPL (Students Programming Language).
+This is Project 1(a) for COS 341 - Compiler Construction.

 Group Members: